 If you find OTC products aren't working for you, it's best to seek a doctor's advice.
 A doctor can prescribe special gels or creams, pills, or a combination of both.
 It may feel a bit awkward or embarrassing to talk about your acne with someone, but your doctor is trained to help get your skin looking its best.

 What about pimples you already have?
 It's tempting, but popping or squeezing a pimple usually won't get rid of the problem.
-Squeezing can actually push infected material and pus further into the skin, which can lead to more swelling and redness (not what you want before a big date!), and even scarring, which can be permanent.
+Squeezing can actually push infected material and pus deeper into the skin, which can lead to more swelling and redness (not what you want before a big date!), and even scarring, which can be permanent.

 If you're taking a prescription acne medication, finish your entire prescription even if your skin clears up, unless your dermatologist says you can stop.
 If you stop too early, there's a chance your skin could break out all over again.